 “Oh.
 Nice.
 What does his daddy do?”
-Asked the dad nonchalantly, sipping his coffee and looking at his Twitter stream on his phone.
+Asked the dad nonchalantly, sipping his coffee and thumbing through the Twitter stream on his phone.

 “We were all talking about that today and what our daddys are doing.
-I told my daddy works in a biig company, and my daddy has studied a lot, and we have a nice house on the third floor and a Maruti Wagon R and a Playstation 3.”
+I told my daddy works in a biiig company, and that my daddy has studied a lot, and we have a nice house on the third floor and a Maruti Wagon R and a Playstation 3.”